Current News and Events (in no particular order)

 “Landscapes” Artist’s Series Statement:

-I am drawn not only to the beauty within a scene, but am careful to include beckoning elements of light/shadow, repetition and depth.
+Within these 2 vastly different methods and mediums for producing landscapes, I am drawn not only to the beauty within a scene, but am careful to include beckoning elements of light/shadow, repetition and depth.
 Scenes chosen revolve around a dance of light and shadow and it's own sense of invitation to explore; pathways are common to include for this reason.
 Quiet, hidden, reflective/introspective....lush; these are things I look for.
 I am polarized by scenes that make me forget my troubles and I feel "enveloped", even if just for a moment.

 “Genre/Portraiture” Series Artist Statement: